Chainxt/InnoWalletix-HD-Wallet/README.md

 # InnoWalletix

 InnoWalletix is an electron based non-custodial HD wallet (DApp), which allows a user to create and store a new wallet on desktop, import an existing wallet and external accounts, export the private keys, switch the test blockchain network and send ethers across the accounts in a test network.
+This HD-Wallet utility can be plugged in too with a desktop application and lets user to sign in to the wallet for doing transactions on blockchain.

 ## 🛠 Built With